 Obviously the answer is that one is the networking/application protocol and the other is the markup language, but again, the main thing you’re looking for is for them not to panic.
 The object here should be identifying absolute beginners and/or having fun with people who know how silly the question is.

 It doesn’t, of course.
 Not natively.
 Good answers are things like “cookies”, but the best answer is that cookies are a hack to make up for the fact that HTTP doesn’t do it itself.

-What exactly is Cross Site Scripting?
+What exactly is Cross Site Scripting, and how would you